LeonardoGentile/react-mobx-router5/README.md

 class Main extends React.Component {
   render(){
-    const { routerStore } = this.props;
+    const { routerStore } = this.props; // injected by routeNode HOC
     const currentRoute = routerStore.route;

-    // This will extract the correct component amongst the children of ''for the current route
+    // This will extract the correct component amongst the children of '' for the current route
     // Notice that the ComponentToRender could also be another routeNode, for example `Section` const ComponentToRender = getComponent(currentRoute, '', routes);
-	// Passing the params as prop to re-render if we remain on the same route but only change in params return createElement(ComponentToRender, {...currentRoute.params}); }
+	// Passing the params as prop to re-render if we remain on the same route but params change return createElement(ComponentToRender, {...currentRoute.params}); }
 }